Cimpress-MCP/aws-secrets/README.md

 ### Creating Secrets
 Using this module involves both the command line and code:
-1. Put your secrets in a plaintext Javascript file--say `.secrets.js`--that exports a single object.
-Use any form you like.
+1. Put your secrets in a JSON file--say `.secrets.json`.
 For example:
 ~~~~
-module.exports = {
+{
-  github: {
+  "github": {
-    username: 'stevie',
+    "username": 'stevie',
-    password: 'albertistheman',
+    "password": 'albertistheman',
   },
-  foo: {
+  "foo": {
-    bar: {
+    "bar": {
-      key: 'qwerty'
+      "key": 'qwerty'
     }
   }
 };
 ~~~~
 2. Encrypt the secrets file using the cli:

-  `node_modules/.bin/aws-secrets encrypt-file .secrets.js secrets.js --key [your master key id, ARN, or alias]`
+  `node_modules/.bin/aws-secrets encrypt-file .secrets.json secrets.json --key [your master key id, ARN, or alias]`

-3. Include the encrypted file (secrets.js in this example) in your source control project as a versioned file.
+3. Include the encrypted file (secrets.json in this example) in your source control project as a versioned file.
 For example:

-  `git add secrets.js`
+  `git add secrets.json`

 4. [Optional] Ignore the unencrypted file so that you do not accidentally add and commit it to your repo.
 If you are using git, this means adding .secrets.js to the `.gitignore` file.